-On December 29, 2016, the State Council issued the Several Rules of the State Council on Encouraging the Operation of Education by Social Forces and Promoting the Healthy Development of Private Education, or State Council Rules, which request to ease the access to the operation of private schools and encourages social forces to enter the education industry.
-The State Council Rules also provide that each level of the people's governments shall increase their support to the private schools in terms of financial investment, financial support, autonomy policies, preferential tax treatments, land policies, fee policies, autonomy operation, protecting the rights of teachers and students etc.
+On December 29, 2016, the State Council issued the Several Rules of the State Council on Encouraging the Operation of Education by Social Forces and Promoting the Healthy Development of Private Education, or State Council Rules, which requests to ease the access to the operation of private schools and encourages social forces to enter the education industry.
+The State Council Rules also provides that each level of the people's governments shall increase their support to private schools in terms of financial investment, financial support, autonomy policies, preferential tax treatments, land policies, fee policies and autonomy operation, and protect the rights of teachers and students etc.

-On December 30, 2016, MOE, MCA, the former State Administration for Industry & Commerce, or the SAIC, the Ministry of Human Resources and Social Security, or MOHRSS, and the State Commission Office of Public Sectors Reform, or SCOPSR, jointly issued the Implementation Rules on the Classification Registration of Private Schools to reflect the new classification system for private schools as set out in the Amendment.
-Generally, if a private school established before promulgation of the Amendment chooses to register as a non-profit school, it shall amend its articles of association, continue its operation and complete the new registration process.
+On December 30, 2016, MOE, the Ministry of Civil Affairs, the former State Administration for Industry & Commerce, or the SAIC, the Ministry of Human Resources and Social Security, or MOHRSS, and the State Commission Office of Public Sectors Reform, or SCOPSR, jointly issued the Implementation Rules on the Classification Registration of Private Schools to reflect the new classification system for private schools as set out in the current Law for Promoting Private Education of the PRC.
+Generally, if a private school established before the promulgation of the 2016 amendment of the Law for Promoting Private Education of the PRC chooses to register as a non-profit school, it shall amend its articles of association, continue its operation and complete the new registration process.
 If such private school chooses to register as a for-profit school, it shall conduct financial liquidation process, have the property rights of its assets such as lands, school buildings and net balance being examined by relevant government authorities, pay up relevant taxes, apply for a new private school operating permit, re-register the for-profit school as a corporation and continue its operation.
-Specific provisions regarding the above registrations are yet to be introduced by people's governments at the provincial level.
-After specific rules to implement the Amended Law on the Promotion of Private Education are issued by provincial governments, we will be required to re-register our schools either as non-profit schools or for-profit schools according to PRC company law.
-In light of the practical time required to complete such process, we expect there might be a transition period for private schools to complete the aforesaid required re-registration process which we believe would not materially or adversely affect our business and results of operations.
+Specific provisions regarding the above registration are yet to be introduced by people's governments at the provincial level.
+After specific rules to implement the Amended Law on the Promotion of Private Education are issued by provincial governments, we will be required to re-register our schools either as non-profit schools or for-profit schools according to PRC Company Law.
+In light of the practical time required to complete such process, we expect there might be a transition period for private schools to complete the required re-registration process.
+Nevertheless, we do not believe that such re-registration process would materially or adversely affect our business and results of operations.